reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 }>()
 ```

-Import and use that pre-typed `createAppAsyncThunk` instead of the original, and the types will be used automatically:
+Import and use that pre-typed `createAppAsyncThunk` instead of the original, and the types will be used automatically.

 ## `createEntityAdapter`